 If you’re not sure what a synthesizer sounds like, check out some of the videos that you’ll find placed within this article.
 You’ll recognize the electronic sounds made famous in the late 70s and throughout the 80s.
 Synthesizers were a sound design tool back then, but still a fairly optional tool in the music industry.
 Today, both analogue and digital synths envelope the music industry with their laser-esque sounds and their circuit bending capabilities.

-Below, please take a moment to view some of the best-selling synthesizers on Amazon, and then see how well they compare to the Korg Minilogue:
+Below, please take a moment to view some of the best-selling synthesizers online, and then see how well they compare to the Korg Minilogue:

 Analog Synthesizer vs Digital Synthesizer